Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Preliminaries

 is a set of \textit{non-local} binary gates.
 As is clear from the notation, $(q_i, t)$ represents a unary gate acting on $q_i$ at time $t$ and $(\{q_i, q_j\}, t)$ represents a binary gate acting on $\{ q_i, q_j \}$ at time $t$.
 Without loss of generality, it is assumed that all $T^{(i)}$ and $T^{(\{i, j\})}$ are mutually exclusive.

 In what follows, we assume that there are $k \geq 3$ modules in total, i.e., $P = \{ p_1, p_2, \cdots , p_k \}$, and that we are \textit{given} a module allocation function $\pi : Q \rightarrow P$.
 This implies that $\pi(q_i) \neq \pi(q_j)$ for all $(\{q_i, q_j\}, t) \in B$.
-The concept of \textit{migration} was first defined in Ref. \citep{g2021efficient}, which essentially represents the cat-entanglement operation in Section~\ref{section:cat_entanglement_intro}.
-It implicitly assumes that cat-disentanglements are performed whenever necessary. \begin{definition}[Migration \citep{g2021efficient}] A migration is a triple $(q, p, t)$, which translates to creating a linked copy of $q$ in module $p$ at time $t$.
+The concept of \textit{migration} was first defined in Ref. \citep{g2021efficient}.
+Intuitively, a migration does \emph{not} physically move a qubit between modules.
+Rather, it denotes a temporary, protocol-level operation in which the quantum information of a logical qubit is made available at another module so that subsequent $CP$ gates that would otherwise be non-local can be executed locally at that module.
+Technically, a migration represents the cat-entanglement operation in Section~\ref{section:cat_entanglement_intro}.
+It also implicitly assumes that cat-disentanglements are performed whenever necessary. \begin{definition}[Migration \citep{g2021efficient}] A migration is a triple $(q, p, t)$, which translates to creating a linked copy of $q$ in module $p$ at time $t$.
 The set of all candidate migrations is defined as

 \end{definition}